Authored by: Maria Cabildo, Elycia Mulholland Graves, John Kim, and Michael Russo

 Conceptualization and editing support from Maria Cabildo, Matt Trujillo, and John Kim.

 Following the release of the How Race, Class, and Place Fuel a Pandemic report, Advancement Project California began convening a group of community based organizations, labor groups, philanthropy, community clinic advocates, and County partners.
 This group, the Race & COVID-19 Cross-Sector Work Group, developed a set of recommendations to help guide the implementation of some of the key recommendations included in the report.
-You can find the implementation recommendations developed by the Race & COVID-19 Cross-Sector Work Group here [insert link to memo].
+You can find the implementation recommendations developed by the Race & COVID-19 Cross-Sector Work Group here.